cfgauss/r-novice-gapminder/_episodes/01-rstudio-intro.md

 look up functions, their arguments, and the values that they take.

-Typing a `?` before the name of a command will open the help page for that command.
-As well as providing a detailed description of the command and how it works, scrolling to the bottom of the help page will usually show a collection of code examples which illustrate command usage.
-We'll go through an example later.

 ## Comparing things

 We can also do comparison in R: